Make Italian Sunday Dinner with homemade Neapolitan Ragù (Italian Sauce or Gravy) using fresh garden tomatoes, basil and garlic.

 - Stir until the paste dissolves completely.
 If it still looks a little thick, add a little more water (while cooking, the sauce will thicken and reduce further).

-- Add your par-cooked meat and stir well; making sure it is all submerged.
-Lower heat to very low and simmer 4-6 hours; stirring every 15-20 minutes so that nothing sticks to the bottom and burns your sauce. (trust me, once you get something stuck on the bottom, it ruins the entire pot!).
+Add your par-cooked meat and stir well; making sure it is all submerged.
+Lower heat to very low and simmer 4 hours; stirring every 15-20 minutes so that nothing sticks to the bottom and burns your sauce.

 - Serve with cooked pasta prepared according to package directions.